vmware/terraform-provider-nsxt/website/docs/r/nat_rule.html.markdown

 # nsxt_nat_rule

-Provides a resource to configure NAT rule on NSX-T manager
+This resource provides a means to configure a NAT rule in NSX.
+NAT provides network address translation between one IP address space and another IP address space.
+NAT rules can be destination NAT or source NAT rules.

 ## Example Usage